phorton1/base-apps-gitMUI/docs/readme.md

   other repos, and you would like to make changes in the master, or any of the clones you happen to be working on, and then **normalize** those changes to all of the other repos that use the submodule.
-In gitUI this can be done in a **few simple operations** rather than the unweildly processes that would be required using git manuallly from the command line or in multiple gitGUI windows.
+In gitMUI this can be done in a **few simple operations** rather than the unweildly processes that would be required using git manuallly from the command line or in multiple gitGUI windows.